 Studies have found that 150 minutes of moderate to vigorous activity a week provided a 65 percent improvement in sleep quality.
 Sleeping better at night has all sorts of benefits, such as improved memory, increased creativity and improved physical performance.
 If you want to be performing at your best then a good nights sleep is vital.
 Regular exercise is a great way to try to ensure you get it.

-Getting into a regular exercise routine is by far one of the best habits you can get into if you want to be a better entrepreneur.
+Introducing regular exercise to your weekly routine is by far one of the best habits you can get into if you want to be a better entrepreneur.
 Improved health, reduced stress and a better nights sleep are just a few of the benefits.
 Ensure you are performing at your best by making regular exercise a permanent habit.

 Look out for further posts in the Powerful Habits Series.
 If you want to receive an email notification each time a new blog post is published then simply click the “follow” button.